Practicing for the unthinkable: Schools conduct safety simulation

-On Monday morning, it became quiet at Longfellow Elementary school.
+On the morning of Monday, May 10, it became quiet at Longfellow Elementary school.
 The only sounds were that of the school’s two principals and two Scottsbluff police officer conferring as they rapidly checked doors and other spaces throughout the school.

 Just minutes before, Principal Laurie Bahl had announced the school had been placed on lockdown.
 That meant students needed to be in classrooms, teachers locked the doors and concealed students and lights were out.